InTouch-International/data-enrichment/README.md

 Returns a list of people linked to the given ID Number.

+### IDV List

+Performs full identification verification for an individual with a given ID Number.

+### IDV List Summary

+Returns summarised identification verification without a photo for an individual with a given ID Number.

+### IDV Marital Status

+This endpoint returns the marital status of an individual with a given ID Number.

+### IDV Deceased Status

+This endpoint returns the deceased status from DHA of an individual with a given ID Number.

+### Dynamic Wrapper IDV Enquiry

+This endpoint performs a templated IDV enquiry for an individual with a given ID Number.

+### Dynamic Wrapper Eagle Eye

+This endpoint performs a templated Eagle Eye enquiry for an individual with a given ID Number.

 ## Setup

 1. Clone the repository to your local machine.